VladGiurgiu0/fibercode2D/README.md

 Notes:
 Use the data in "example_data" folder for a processing example.
-Currently the code is written with "/" (macOS) for refering to folders, instead of "\" (Windows)
+Currently the code is written with "/" (forward slash - macOS) for refering to folders, instead of "\" (backward slash - Windows)

 Things to do: